-Insurers admit renewal premiums unfair
+Insurers accept that renewal premiums unfair

 "Given many consumers expect to get cheaper insurance when they shop around, there is no easy solution," he added.

-"These new Guiding Principles and Action Points are a positive initiative by the ABI and BIBA members to demonstrate that the whole industry recognise this is an important issue that needs to be addressed."
+"These new guiding principles and action points are a positive initiative by the ABI and BIBA members to demonstrate that the whole industry recognise this is an important issue that needs to be addressed."

+Gareth Shaw of Which? said: "A review of the unfair practice that sees existing customers charged excessively steeper premiums than new customers is long overdue.

+We regularly hear from consumers who are paying hundreds of pounds more a year than new customers because they've automatically renewed their cover.